Falakme/FalakME/src/content/pages/terms.md

 ## Questions & Contact Information

-Questions or comments about the Service may be directed to us at the email address [support@falaknet.com](mailto:support@falaknet.com)
+Questions or comments about the Service may be directed to us at the email address [hello@falak.me](mailto:hello@falak.me)